 D.6.0 Legislative Committee

-2. The goal of the committee is to protect current benefits and to support the improvement of retirement pension and health benefits for retirees and employees of the State, Classified Schools and Public Agencies contracting with CalPERS.
+- The goal of the committee is to protect current benefit and to support the improvement of retirement pension and health benefit for retirees and employees of the State, Classified School and Public Agencies contracting with CalPERS.

-4. The committee and the Legislative Advocate shall keep the President and Board apprised of the impact of pending State and Federal Legislation or CalPERS matters deemed favorable or detrimental to the best interest of the Association membership and annuitants.
+- The committee and the Legislative Advocate shall keep the President and Board apprised of the impacts of pending State and Federal Legislation or CalPERS matters deemed favorable or detrimental to the best interest of the Association members and annuitants.

-5. The committee shall implement procedural guidelines, established by the Board, for evaluating candidates for the CalPERS Board of Administration and make recommendations to the Board.
+- The committee shall implement procedural guidelines, established by the Board, for evaluating candidate for the CalPERS Board of Administration and make recommendations to the Board

-Chapter 009, Surf City Santa Cruz Chapter Legislative Chairperson:
+Chapter 009, Surf City Santa Cruz Chapter Legislative Committee